Closely spaced co-rotating helical vortices: Long-wave instability: Stability of one vortex pair without central hub vortex

 where $\boldsymbol\phi_m^{+}$ and $\boldsymbol\phi_m^{-}$ indicate the displacement modes of $\boldsymbol{X}_+$ and $\boldsymbol{X}_-$, respectively.

-Figure \ref{newfig:4}a presents the frequency spectrum, which is characterized by a set of modes distributed over three contiguous lobes at low frequencies, and a second set of modes over an additional lobe at higher frequencies.
-The maximum growth rate is observed near $\omega_m=4.8$, with additional local maxima (in descending order) near $\omega_m=51.9$, $\omega_m=14.5$, and $\omega_m=24.0$.
-Dimensionless growth rates are larger than the equivalent helical vortex.
-This can be explained by the change in the effective distance separating neighbouring loops due to rotation of the pair.
-Low frequency modes are clearly reminiscent of the unstable modes for the equivalent uniform helices (figure \ref{newfig:4}b).
-Figure \ref{newfig:5} shows the eigenvectors $\check{s}_{m}^{+}$ and $\check{s}_{m}^{-}$ corresponding to the most unstable modes along the local axial direction.
-Based on their structure, displacements modes can be classified as being symmetric ($S_1$ to $S_3$) or anti-symmetric ($A_1$) with respect to the large helical pattern.
-For symmetric modes $\check{s}_{m}^{+}$ has a nearly constant envelope and $\check{s}_{m}^{-}$ has a sinusoidal envelope, whereas anti-symmetric modes display the opposite behaviour.
+Figure \ref{newfig:5} presents the frequency spectrum, which is characterized by a set of modes distributed over three contiguous lobes at low frequencies, and a second set of modes over an additional lobe at higher frequencies.
+The maximum growth rate is observed near $\omega^*=4.8$, with additional local maxima (in descending order) near $\omega^*=51.9$, $\omega^*=14.5$, and $\omega^*=24.0$.
+These values respectively correspond to dominant wavenumbers $k_0=0.5$, $k_0=5.4$, $k_0=1.5$, and $k_0=2.5$.
+Dimensionless growth rates are slightly larger than the equivalent helical vortex (figure \ref{newfig:5}b).
+This can be explained by the change in the effective distance separating neighbouring loops.

+{ Low frequency modes are clearly reminiscent of the unstable modes for the equivalent uniform helices, while those at higher frequencies are specific to this geometry.
+The two groups differ in the relative alignment between the displacements of the pair: predominantly aligned displacements (or symmetric with respect to the vorticity barycentre, figure \ref{newfig:5}c top) for low frequency modes and predominantly opposed displacements (or anti-symmetric with respect to the vorticity barycentre, figure \ref{newfig:5}c bottom) for those at higher frequencies.
+A more quantitative way to illustrate this difference is through the spatial cross-correlation

+where $\Delta\theta$ is the delay in angular position.
+For instance, for $S_2$ the displacements between neighbouring turns, i.e. $\Delta\theta=2\pi$, are well anti-correlated since perturbations are in opposition of phase (figure \ref{newfig:10}a).
+Conversely, for mode $A_1$ the auto-correlation between consecutive turns is negative, while the cross-correlation is positive (figure \ref{newfig:10}b), meaning that vortices move in opposite directions, but one of them is aligned with one of the vortices in the neighbouring loop. }